magagr/adp_project/report_template.md

 Reflect on how the work worked.
 This data will form the basis for your final reflection.
 As the postmortem will be a writeup, it's fine to use shorthand notes, bullet list, and similar.
-Keep within 1000-1500 words.
+Keep the reflection part within 500 1000-words (per sprint).

 Discuss any deviations from the sprint commitment.

 Reflect on the agile practice practiced:

-- Did your experience correspond to or contradict with what literature claims?

-    - Analysis of why.
-Mostly interesting if something unexpected happens, but even if everything runs according to plan, reflecting on the underlying mechanisms can be interesting.

-- How did the practices interact?
-  Did they complement or counteract each other?

-- How efficient were the practices, given the time they took to use?
+- What worked well?

+- What can be improved?

+- What changes will you do for the next sprint?

 # Sprint X Log